Jump To Navigation

 • Fraud — subverting the will through deception, misrepresentation or accepting bribes

-The experienced lawyers of Aitkens & Aitkens commonly represent heirs or other beneficiaries (a charity) who are not getting their bequest, or suspect trustee theft or foul play in estate distribution.
-In addition to the sum intended by the will, compensatory damages may apply.
+The experienced lawyers of Aitkens & Aitkens commonly represent heirs or other beneficiaries including charities who do not receive all or some of their bequest, or suspect trustee theft or foul play in estate distribution.
+In addition to the bequests intended by the will, compensatory damages may apply.

 We have also provided a vigorous defense for wrongly accused fiduciaries, showing that they made a good-faith effort at timely settlement, did not personally benefit or intentionally deprive heirs of property, or could not fulfill their duties because of personal hardship or unavoidable probate delays.